 This course is designed to present teachers with current methods and techniques of teaching physical education to students K-8.
 Special emphasis is placed on curriculum, methods of teaching, methods of learning, class management, and the use of equipment.
-A minimum of 10 field experience hours is required.
-Prerequisite: Admission to Education Program or permission from Teacher Education Coordinator.
+Prerequisite: Admission to Education Program or permission from Education Program Director.